Last Updated: 28th July, 2021

 If you are considering emigrating to South Africa, you must read our guide to know all the details.

-As of January 2020, it is believed there are around 212,000 British expats living in South Africa.
+As of July 2021, it is believed there are over 212,000 British expats living in South Africa.

 This number is high for a reason, South Africa has so much to offer!

 South Africa is undoubtedly one of the most stunning landscapes in the world, home to every terrain imaginable.

 From the menacing mountain rages to the immaculate beaches, South Africa is an outdoor lovers dream!

 A relatively low cost of living, amazing wildlife and warm climate are just a few more reasons South Africa has become so popular with wantaway Brits.

 With English being the official language of South Africa, expats have no need to worry day-to-day about language barriers.

 And whilst South Africa has 11 nation languages, adapting to life in South Africa should be no problem when it comes to language.